tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 ### 5.5 Test Execution Environments and Workflows (non-normative)

 Neither the Test descriptions nor the framework impose constraints on environments or workflows for execution.

+One possible workflow is to run:
+1. A pre-amendment phase where all `Validations` plus all `MultiRecord` `Measures` are executed
+1. then an amendment phase where all `Amendments` are executed
-One possible workflow is to run all validations, then all amendments, then all validations again on a modified copy of the input data to which all proposed amendments have been applied.
+1. then a post-amendment phase where all `Validations` plus all `MultiRecord` `Measures` are executed again, this time on a modified copy of the input data to which all proposed changes to the data from `Amendments` have been applied.

-A single validation step, with measures evaluating the results of the amendments could look like the diagram below.
+A single validation step, with `Measures` evaluating the results of `Validations` performed on the raw input data could look like the diagram below.

 ![Diagram of workflow through single validation step](workflow_single_iteration.svg)

-Expanding on this single validation step, amendments can be run and their results fed back into a second phase of post-amendment validation, with measures again evaluating the results of validation of the input data if all changes proposed by amendments are accepted.
-Presentation of a data quality report would be an expected result from this workflow for Quality Control purposes, while using the Measures in the second step to filter data in a processing pipeline to just those that are fit for purpose for a particular use would be expected for Quality Assurance purposes.
+_A workflow with a single validation step, with `Measures` evaluating the results of `Validations` performed on the raw input data.
+Colors highlight cells that are populated in the input data, and `Response` values in a `Data Quality Report`._

+Subsequent to this initial validation step, in an amendment phase, `Amendments` can be executed on the raw input data and their `Response.results` applied to modify the data (modified only locally in the test execution environment).

+Then, in a post-amendment step and these amended data can undergo a second phase of validation, with `Measures` again evaluating the results of the `Validations`, but this time not on the raw input data, but on the data as if all changes proposed by `Amendments` were accepted (i.e., a hypothetical ‘all-amendments-applied’ view).

+A comparison of the results of the `Measures` in the first validation phase with those in the second validation phase can be used to evaluate the impact of the proposed changes from the `Amendments`, that is, how much could the quality of the data be improved for the specific `Use Case` by accepting the proposed changes from the `Amendments`.

+One expected outcome of such a three phase (pre-amendment, amendment, post-amendment) workflow is a `Data Quality Report`, which supports both `Quality Control` and `Quality Assurance` purposes.
+The `Data Quality Report` can be used for `Quality Control` purposes by evaluating the number and distribution of quality issues in the data, as well the potential impact of proposed changes.
+For `Quality Assurance` purposes, the `Measures` from the second validation phase can be used to filter the data for downstream use, retaining only those records that are fit for a particular purpose (the purpose specified by the `Use Case`).

 ![Diagram of workflow with pre-amendment validation+measure phase, followed by amendment phase, followed by post-amendment validation-measure phase](workflow_two_iterations.svg)

+_A workflow with a pre-amendment validation+measure phase, followed by an amendment phase, followed by a post-amendment validation+measure phase._

 ## 6 Example RDF description of a Test (non-normative)